flutter/website/src/security/index.md

 vulnerabilities you may find, and lists best practices to minimize the risk of introducing a vulnerability.

-## Security Philosophy
+## Security philosophy
 Flutter security strategy is based on five key pillars

 * **Identify**: Track & prioritize key security risks by identifying core assets, key threats and vulnerabilities.
 * **Detect**: Detect and identify vulnerabilities using techniques and tools like vulnerability scanning, static application security testing and fuzzing.
-* **Protect**: Eliminate risks by mitigating or remediating known vulnerabilities and protect critical assets against source threats.
+* **Protect**: Eliminate risks by mitigating known vulnerabilities and protect critical assets against source threats.
 * **Respond**: Define processes to report, triage and respond to vulnerabilities or attacks.
 * **Recover**: Build capabilities to contain and recover from an incident with minimal impact.